 Oregon was one of the first places in the world to observe the direct impacts of ocean acidification - oyster hatchery production collapsed in 2007.
 Acidification continues to challenge oyster aquaculture productivity and has caused some producers to move operations elsewhere.
 Also of great concern, acidification and hypoxia events are continuing to intensify and there are now clear signs that they are undermining the rich ocean ecosystem food web.
 Oregon’s iconic fisheries and the coastal communities that depend on them — both of which quintessentially define the world-renowned Oregon Coast — are at risk.

 The sponsors of Senate Bill 1039, Senator Arnie Roblan (D) and Senator Jeff Kruse (R), recognized that Oregonians depend on our healthy coastal environment for fisheries, tourism, and recreation.
 They created the OAH Council to assemble interests that are currently and potentially impacted by OAH in Oregon.
-The OAH Council forum is composed of pdf members (279 KB) of State agencies, academic experts, stakeholders and Tribal interests, who will collaboratively develop recommendations, and advise the State on the implementation of actions to support the sustainability of Oregon’s ocean as OAH intensifies.
-The first OAH Council meeting is on January 25, 2018, with the first official report to the legislature due in September 2018.
+The OAH Council forum is composed of members of State agencies, academic experts, stakeholders, and Tribal interests, who will collaboratively develop recommendations, and advise the State on the implementation of actions to support the sustainability of Oregon’s ocean as OAH intensifies.

 OAH Council Members – the list of 13 members and their representation

 Council Resources – learn about the OAH Council and its work

 Stay Updated – how to subscribe to email lists that will keep you informed of the OAH Council and other ocean policy issues in Oregon